salabim/simply_black/README.md

 Installation
 ------------
 The file `simply_black.py` can be downloaded from GitHub.
-This file requires MySimpleGUI and PySimpleGUI to be isntalled (both are available on GitHub or PyPI).
+This file requires MySimpleGUI and PySimpleGUI to be installed (both are available on GitHub or PyPI).

 Alternatively, there's a `file simply_black_embedded,py`, which has the packages MySimpleGUI and PySimpleGUI embedded.